 Inside you can find Soviet cells in the basement – also here the most inhumane – and other cells packed along narrow corridors on several floors.
 In the inner courtyard there is a central block of open top cells for ‘recreation’, and traces of the original cameras and surveillance systems.

 Something you may appreciate is the fact that you can visit the place on your own.
 Paneling with data or telling the stories of former inmates are totally in German, but you are given a leaflet with explanations and a map of the place at the entrance.
 Also a few original interrogation rooms have been preserved and can be seen.

 The entry price is very reduced, so visiting is of course a must for the committed tourist, and interesting also for the general public.
 The place is ‘mimetic’ and not much advertised, so you won’t find the usual flocks of visitors, unlike the royal estates in Potsdam… Much recommended.

 The precise address is Lindenstrasse 54, Potsdam.
 It is in central Potsdam, so you may park at your convenience for visiting the district and have a stop there if you like.
 Similarly, if you are coming with the public transport system just go to the central district and walk to the place.
 Website here.

 Besides the many cells, it is possible to find a very interesting exhibition on the history of the GDR and of the STASI, with much data and stories from the time.
-Also many artifacts can be found, like spy gear, rags for preserving the odor of inmates for watchdogs to make capture easier, bonds used to pay informers, and other interesting items.
+Also many artifacts can be found, like spy gear, rags for preserving the odor of inmates for watchdogs to make capture easier, state bonds used to pay informers, and more.